prometheus-protocol/prometheus-protocol/README.md

 ### 2. Deploy Local Environment

-This command starts a local replica and deploys the Prometheus canisters and a mock ICRC-2 ledger.
+This command starts a local replica and deploys the Prometheus canisters and mock ICRC-2 ledgers (e.g., PMP and ckUSDC).

 ```bash
 dfx start --clean --background